Bearded Dragon Eyes Turning Yellow: What To Do?

 • Avoid foods with high oxalates, like spinach and kale.
 Also, limit fruits due to their sugar content.

-Observe your dragon’s eating habits and behaviour.
-This will let you know if there’s any dietary deficiencies or excesses, which may cause yellowing of the eyes.
+Observe your dragon’s eating habits and behavior.
+This will let you know if there are any dietary deficiencies or excesses, which may cause the yellowing of the eyes.
 Remember, overfeeding can bring health issues.

 Also, make sure they always have access to clean drinking water.
 This helps prevent dehydration-related ailments.